komuw/sewer/docs/ACME.md

 not going to try to make sense of them.
 As of the beginning of 2020, the only immediate effect on sewer was that one could no longer run it against the *staging* server.
-The next big change is when that same restriction is rolled out on LE's *production* server late in the year.
+The next big change is when that same restriction is rolled out on LE's *production* server later in the year.
 Since sewer v0.8.2, which implemented the final RFC8555 protocol at least well enough to work with LE's server implementation, our tl;dr is just this:

-> If you get a failure running an older version of sewer, get v0.8.2 or
-> later.
-This is a known problem: v0.8.2 is the fix.
+> If you get a failure running an older version of sewer, get v0.8.2 or later.
+This is a known problem: v0.8.2 or later is the fix.